rmurcioUCL/3circles/readme.md

 Mike
 Maarten

-The 3circles data can be downloaded from the link send to you by email
+The 3circles data can be downloaded from the link sent to you by email